-If those recipes don’t suit your fancy, there are TONS more on Keto Dash, the membership site I joined to help me through this Keto Journey.
+If those recipes don’t suit your fancy, there are TONS more on Keto Bootstrap, the membership site I joined to help me through this Keto Journey.
 There’s something for everyone there.
 I haven’t even begun to get the through all of the options that are available.

 I made a shopping list that I’m pretty sure encompasses everything that you need for these recipes.
 I had a bunch of things already in my pantry, so if you’re interested in following along with this meal plan, then feel free to print a copy for yourself!
 Here’s a link to it: Simple Keto Meal Plan Grocery List.